Dug-F/Dug-F/README.md

 <hr>

 <h3>Selection of Projects</h3>
-These are some of the projects I have built, both at the School of Code and as personal projects In the read me of each project you can find more information.
+These are some of the projects I have built, both at the School of Code and as personal projects.
+In the read me of each project you can find more information.
 <br>
 <br>